Tasks and actions

 - After Francie completes the incident request registration and saves it, the incident request is assigned to an assignment group as specified in the template.

-For detailed information about how to do this, see Creating an Incident request record using a template.
+For detailed information about how to do this, see Creating an Incident request record by using a template.

 Accepting the assignment